-For example, key cards or mobile credentials may only unlock outer perimeter doors while higher-security biometrics are needed for protected rooms.
-These systems help organizations control and monitor staff or visitor access, ensuring only authorized individuals can enter sensitive locations.
+For instance, key cards or mobile credentials may unlock only outer perimeter doors, while higher-security biometrics are needed for restricted rooms.
+Thus, these systems help organizations monitor and control access, ensuring that only authorized individuals can enter sensitive locations.

 Assessing Your Security Needs